 The origins of modern herbal healing go back more 2,500 years.
 The rise of Christianity brought the art and science of healing within the deeply spiritual bounds of the church.
 The infrastructure, funding, and documentation provided through the organizing powers of Christianity led to enlightenment within the ranks.

 During this time, our namesake, Hildegard of Bingen (1098-‐1179) authored the nine books of Physica (Natural Science).
 Hildegard of Bingen was a German nun and polymath.
-Her books were not only the first books on herbals and medicine written by a woman, but were also instrumental in establishing founding principles of herbal healing and medieval medical treatments.
+Hildegard’s writings were not only the first books on herbals and medicine written by a woman, but were also instrumental in establishing founding principles of nutritional treatment, herbal healing and medieval medical treatments.

 Herbal & Monastic Medicine